MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

     With :guilabel:`PREDICTED` you use the predicted direction learned by crYOLO.
 This is the recommended method.

     With :guilabel:`CONVOLUTION` an elliposid mask with the width given by :guilabel:`filament_width` is rotated and convolved with the input image.
-The direction with the highst response gives the local direction of the filament.
-This method is mainly for backwards compatibility with earliert crYOLO version (< 1.8).
+The direction with the highest response gives the local direction of the filament.
+This method is mainly for backwards compatibility with earlier crYOLO versions (< 1.8).

 In the :guilabel:`Tomography options` tab also simply activate the checkbox :guilabel:`tomogram`.
 The default parameters for the other options should be ok for most cases.